Introduction

 About the Foundation

-For nearly two decades the Foundation—formerly the American Intellectual Property Law Education Foundation—has worked for the advancement of diversity in the IP profession.
-In 2020, the Foundation adopted its new name—Foundation for Advancement of Diversity in IP Law— to accompany an expansion of the Foundation’s longstanding programming aimed at attracting more members of underrepresented racial and ethnic groups into the IP law profession—and advancing their opportunities for achievement in the profession once completing law school.
-Since its inception, the Foundation had raised over $2.5 million for financial assistance, tuition grants, and programs which support future practitioners of IP Law.
-If you would like to become a mentor for future scholars, donate, or offer an internship with your firm, please visit our website DiversityInIPLaw.org.
+For nearly two decades the Foundation—formerly the American Intellectual Property Law Education Foundation—has offered support to students interested in the patent law profession in the United States.
+In 2020, the Foundation adopted its new name—Foundation for Advancement of Diversity in IP Law— to accompany an expansion of the Foundation’s longstanding programming aimed at attracting students in the IP law profession—and advancing their opportunities for achievement in the profession once completing law school.
+Since its inception, the Foundation had raised over $2.7 million for financial assistance, tuition grants, and programs that support future practitioners of IP Law.

 pic 4